York County Children's Advocacy Center - What Services We Provide

 Now imagine a child-friendly, safe house, where the child feels secure in a non-threatening environment; a house where the child only has to go through one interview and one physical exam (if necessary).
 That child-friendly, safe house is the York County Children's Advocacy Center.

-Each person and agency on the MDT is dedicated to providing complete and effective services to children and their families.
+Each person and agency on the MDT is dedicated to providing complete and

 The York County Children's Advocacy Center's Multidisciplinary Team includes: